AaronErhardt/AaronErhardt.github.io/relm4-book/src/tracker.md

 ## The icons

-Before we can select random icons, we need to quickly implement a function that will return us random images.
+Before we can select random icons, we need to quickly implement a function that will return us random image names that are available in the default GTK icon theme.

 ```rust,no_run,noplayground
 {{#include ../listings/tracker.rs:icons }}